jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ##Create an application with IBM Bluemix

 [IBM Bluemix](https://ace.ng.bluemix.net/) is an open-standards, cloud-based platform for building, managing, and running all types of applications (mobile, smart devices, web, big data).
-The platform includes capabilities for Java, mobile back-end development, application monitoring, as well as capabilities from ecosystem partners and open source, all through an as-a-service model in the cloud.
+Capabilities include Java, mobile back-end development, application monitoring, as well as features from ecosystem partners and open source, all through an as-a-service model in the cloud.

 Before you can use the IBM Bluemix capabilities, you have to register.
 To register, go to the [IBM Bluemix home page](https://ace.ng.bluemix.net/) and